pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

   **Note** There are specific requirements for pre-built images.
 For more details see [Configure your workload to use a prebuilt image](../scc/pre-built-image.hbs.md)

 1. (Optional) Results are pushed to the Artifactory Metadata Repository.
-If you want to verify independently, review the scan results.
+To verify independently, review the scan results.

   ```console
   results=$(kubectl get imagevulnerabilityscan IVS-NAME -n DEV-NAMESPACE -o jsonpath="{.status.scanResult}")